i05nagai/memorandum/language/english_speaking.md

 * overrule your professional duties
 * What is expected of you
 * Assess and decide on employees’ raised Conflict of Interests
+* frugality
+    * the quality of being careful when using money or food
+        * she was known for her simplicity and frugality
+        * They taught that frugality must be observed in food and clothing.
+* pre-emptive
+* emptive
+    * Responding to or acting to counteract something when it happens (rather than beforehand)
+* pre-empt
+    * to do or say something before someone so that you make their words or actions unnecessary or not effective
+        * The minister held a press conference in order to pre-empt criticism in the newspapers.
+    * to replace one television programme with another, usually more important one
+        * All the networks pre-empted their regular schedules to broadcast news of the hijacking.
+    * to do or say something before someone else does, especially to prevent them doing or saying what they had planned or to prevent their action being effective
+        * The group raised its offer in an attempt to pre-empt a possible counterbid from a rival.
+* hierarchy
+    * a system in which people or things are arranged according to their importance
+        * some monkeys have a very complex socila hierarchy
+        * he rose quickly through the polictical hierarchy to become party leader
+    * the people in the upper levels of an organization who control it
+* hierarchical
+    * arranged according to people's or things' level of importance, or relating to such a system

 ## disease/disorder